 You might be dreaming up all sorts of things to do with the little extra cash that’s coming your way.
 Perhaps, a feel-good purchase or a fun vacation.
-Or…you could hold off on any new purchases and put that “free money” to work towards your financial goals.
+Or you could put that money to work towards your financial goals.

 The truth is we could always be saving more.
 And a tax refund provides an opportunity to stash more money away.
 Sure, we could give you the old refrain about making sure your emergency fund is in good shape.
 But we’re going to assume you’re a pro when it comes to saving for unexpected expenses.

 So here are five other options you may want to think about when it comes to putting your tax refund to good use.

 Just like you can never have too much money, you can never save too much for retirement.
 Retiring in comfort can be expensive!

 If you’ve been an avid reader of our retirement savings articles (if not, why aren’t you?), then you know that you’re going to need anywhere between 80% to 100% of your pre-retirement income to maintain your standard of living when you’re not working anymore.

 We understand that saving for retirement might fall off the radar when you have other more immediate expenses to tend to.
 But that’s why a tax refund can provide a great opportunity to show your retirement savings account some love.

 If you can, try to maximize your contribution to your 401(k) plan or IRA.
 For 2023, the annual 401(k) contribution limit is $22,500 (those who are age 50 or over can make additional catch-up contributions of up to $7,500, bringing the total to $30,000).
 For 2022, the annual 401(k) limit is $20,500 and the catch-up contribution limit is $6,500.